webplatform/docs/css/properties/border-right/index.md

 |Code=/* When we don't set border-right-color, color of a text is used as a default */
 .one {
   color: #6CC644;
-  border-bottom: medium solid;
+  border-right: medium solid;
 }

 /* When we don't set border-right-style, default style <none> will be used - therefore no border will be rendered */
 .two {
-  border-bottom: 1px red;
+  border-right: 1px red;
 }

 /* Other border-right style example */
 .three {
-  border-bottom: dotted 2px red;
+  border-right: dotted 2px red;
 }
 }}
 }}